pytorch/torchchat/torchchat/utils/docs/evaluation.md

 ### Evaluation with model exported to PTE with ExecuTorch

 Running an exported model with ExecuTorch (as PTE).
-Advantageously, because we can load an exported PTE model back into the Python environment with torchchat, we can run evaluation on the exported model!
+Advantageously, because you can load an exported PTE model back into the Python environment with torchchat, you can run evaluation on the exported model!
 ```
 python3 torchchat.py export stories15M --output-pte-path stories15M.pte
 python3 torchchat.py eval stories15M --pte-path stories15M.pte
 ```

-Running multiple tasks directly by creating a PTE mobile model:
+Running multiple tasks directly on the created PTE mobile model:
 ```
 python3 torchchat.py eval stories15M --pte-path stories15M.pte --tasks wikitext hellaswag
 ```